 We are barreling toward the conclusion of this piece, and need to keep Gawain and Gareth’s story in the foreground, even as we allude to the tragedy that is befalling the kingdom at the edge of our frame.
 To maintain that balance, we make one last reference to Mordred as the architect of events, suggesting here that he orchestrated Gareth’s death as part of his greater plan to usurp the throne (and perhaps because he had learned of Gareth’s birth identity, or simply to put a stop to Gareth’s championing of those at the margins).

 In most versions, Mordred never really occupies center stage, and the focus of Camelot’s end generally treats him as something of an afterthought.
 He is less a character than he is a plot device, an instrument of divine tragedy, born of deception not unlike his father Arthur (and further, Mordred is the product of incest).
-For our purposes, he encapsulates nicely malevolent nihilism and selfish protection of privilege, and the harm they cause.
+For our purposes, he embodies a particular brand of malevolent nihilism and selfish protection of privilege, and the harm they cause.
 But it is time to take our leave of him here.

 Gawain, Arthur’s nephew, allows his grief over Gareth, and the Orkney values of family loyalty first, to come before his mission as a knight.
 He refuses to allow Arthur and Lancelot to reconcile after the bloodbath of Guinevere’s rescue, and divides the Round Table permanently by demanding that Arthur pursue vengeance for him.
 The resulting war is Gawain’s doing as much as anyone’s, and in our song, as in Malory, he knows it.